Before You Apply

 EXTRA ACADEMIC SUPPORT

 We want you to achieve!
 As we are a vocational performing arts course, we know that students want to work practically in their learning.
 We have extensive experience of supporting students who struggle with academic work.
 On your application form, please indicate if you have any needs to disclose so we can discuss a plan for support.

 WELFARE AND HARDSHIP

 The welfare of all our students is paramount and we work closely with a range of partners to help solve a variety of issues.
 Through our partners, we may be able to offer limited financial support for students facing hardship whilst studying.
-Stamford College and University Centre Peterborough help with the managing of a hardship grant and should you enrolled on one of their shared programmes, may be able to access this support.
+Stamford College and University Centre Peterborough help with the managing of a hardship grant and should you be enrolled on one of their shared programmes, may be able to access this support.
 If you are struggling with finance whilst studying, you are encouraged to speak to us as soon as possible.

 DISABILITY SUPPORT AND ADDITIONAL LEARNING NEEDS

 At Addict Dance Academy, we work with a variety of partners to support students whilst studying with us.
-If you have any long-term medical conditions, mental health difficulties, physical disability or learning difficulty which impact on your studies, we will need to discuss what they are and how we might support you.
-You will need you to disclose and provide evidence of your disability, learning difficulty or long-term medical condition in order for us to be able to provide you with support.
+If you have any long-term medical conditions, mental health difficulties, physical disability or learning difficulties which impact your studies, we will need to discuss what they are and how we might support you.
+You will need to disclose and provide evidence of your disability, learning difficulty or long-term medical condition in order for us to be able to provide you with support.
 Please contact us to discuss how we might help.

-If you are a HND or BA student living in England, you can apply for a Disabled Students’ Allowance (DSA) if you have a disability or long term health condition that impacts on your study.
+If you are a HND or BA student living in England, you can apply for a Disabled Students’ Allowance (DSA) if you have a disability or long term health condition that impacts your study.
 DSA is paid on top of your other student finance and it helps pay the extra costs you may have because of your disability.
 They don’t have to be repaid.
 How much you get depends on your individual needs – not your household income.
-For more information on DSA have a look on the government website https://www.gov.uk/disabled-students-allowance-dsa
+For more information on DSA have a look at the government website https://www.gov.uk/disabled-students-allowance-dsa